 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act) requires the distribution of an annual security and fire safety report to all current faculty, staff, and students, and notice of its availability to students, faculty, staff, and prospective students and employees.

-The Annual Security and Fire Safety Report includes statistics for the previous three years concerning reported crimes that occurred on campus in certain off-campus buildings, property owned or controlled by Bowdoin College, and on public property within or immediately adjacent to and accessible from the campus.
-This report includes all crimes reported to the Office of Safety and Security or to a campus security authority regardless of the ultimate disposition of the reported crime.
-The report also includes institutional policies such as policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and fires in campus residential buildings.
-If you would like a printed copy of the Annual Security and Fire Safety Report, please call (207) 725-3458.
+The Annual Security and Fire Safety Report: The Executive Director of the Office of Safety and Security submits crime and fire statistics to the Department of Education (DOE) by October 1 of each year and distributes of the Annual Security and Fire Safety Report (ASFSR) to all current students and employees, and notice of its availability to prospective students and employees, at the start each academic year as required by the Clery Act.
+The ASFSR includes statistics for the previous three years concerning reported Clery crimes that occurred within the College’s Clery geography, in certain off-campus buildings or property owned or controlled by Bowdoin College, and on public property within or immediately adjacent to and accessible from the campus.
+This report includes all Clery crimes reported to the Office of Safety and Security, campus security authorities, and law enforcement agencies, regardless of the ultimate disposition of the reported crime, institutional policies concerning campus security, such as policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and the Fire Safety Report regarding fires in campus residential buildings.